-I love that in particular when such actions are directed personally at me.
+Solving man’s problems.
+I especially love it when such actions are directed personally at me.

 Just the other day, I was bemoaning the lack of good Malaysia food in London.
 The current offerings were either rather expensive for rather staid offerings or required half a day to get to.
 Something central, good and not costing the earth would be much welcomed.
 Others might remark that I should hurry up and fix this gap in the market myself but my reply is that my talents lie elsewhere.
 Also, if I ran an eatery, I wouldn’t be able to call myself an armchair critic anymore.